|

 A. Yes.
 Any information sent will be made part

-can be placed in your file.
+number to identify the material so that it can be placed in your file.
 You should also mail a copy of any such material

 to the employer and the Administrator.
 Remember, however, that documentary